 - Before you take on a client and during your professional relationship, you can use a public records search to get information.

 If you want to prove your client’s innocence, you may need to look into alternative explanations.
 For example, you might want to prove that rather than your client being intoxicated, the person your client was in an accident with was actually intoxicated.
 However, to justify these explanations, you need information about a person’s background.
-When you utilize a public search engine, you’ll be able to find information about others.
+When you utilize an investigative research software, you’ll be able to find information about others.

 - It’s not enough to just claim your client didn’t do something; you may also have to provide an alternate explanation.